 For each share of preferred stock surrendered to us pursuant to the exchange offer, the holder of such share of preferred stock will receive a share of new preferred stock having a liquidation preference equal to that of the surrendered share of preferred stock.
 Dividends on each share of preferred stock will accrue from the date of issuance of such share of preferred stock.
-The holders of preferred stock that is accepted for exchange will receive accrued dividends on such preferred stock.
+The holders of preferred stock that is accepted for exchange will receive accrued dividends on such preferred stock up to, but not including, the issuance date of the new preferred stock.
 Such dividends will be paid with the first dividend payment on the new preferred stock.
 Dividends on the outstanding preferred stock accepted for exchange will cease to accrue upon issuance of the new preferred stock.